Douglas County is searching for a Director of Open Space and Natural Resources

-You don’t have to look far to know why Douglas County is consistently named the healthiest County in Colorado and one of the healthiest in the nation.
+You don’t have to look far to know why Douglas County is consistently named one of the healthiest Counties in Colorado.
 All you have to do is look out the window.
 It’s time to get outdoors and play, because it wouldn’t be as much fun if you couldn’t share it all with our original residents to enjoy the views.